sohaibimran7/sdm/README.md

-# Code for "Spatial disaggregation of asset type for hazard risk assessment using a Hopfield Neural Network"
+# Code for [Paper name hidden for double blind review]"

 Run experiments/hnn_val.py and experiments/rand_dis.py for HNN validation.
 The results will be stored in the results directory.
 Use scripts/plotting.py with FLOODMAP_EVALS = False to plot the results.